 Throughout the year, EATC leads major European trainings and courses in the domains of air transport, air-to-air refuelling, maintenance, “Combined Air Terminal Operations”, etc...

-common EATC standards and procedures are promoted across Europe.
+Through multinational training, common EATC standards and procedures are promoted across Europe.

-our nations will be more efficient tomorrow in operations.
+Through interoperability and common procedures, tomorrow our nations will be more efficient in operations.

-Multinational Aircraft Recovery Training – MART
+Disabled Aircraft Recovery Training – DART

 European Air Refuelling Training – EART

-Whereas objectives focused in the past on a yearly cross “combat ready” training for tankers and fighters, the future will be oriented towards the certification process for participants.
+Whereas in the past objectives focused on a yearly cross “combat ready” training for tankers and fighters, the future will be oriented towards the certification process for participants.